The Origin, Evolution and Functions of the Human Mind

 Personality

 Differentiation between individuals of the same species is a basic tool of evolution when used for the subsequent prevailing of the fittest.
 Among humans, such individuality is significant in self-esteem and in finding purpose or direction in life.
-More importantly, personality influences thought, behavior, consciousness, “free will”, and spirituality.
+More importantly, personality influences thought, behavior, consciousness, “free will”, and spirituality – and practical success in life.

-Is the “personality” of an individual a nature-given constant?
+Is the “personality” (the thought, value, and behavior pattern) of an individual a nature-given constant?
 Is there an evolution of personality – for individuals or for societies?
 One should consider the stability, variability, and also the multiplicity of expressions of individual personality (see the essay on “Personality” on the website www.schwab-writings.com in the “Brain-Mind” section).

 .

-Personality – the behavior and even the thought pattern of an individual – is considered stable and characteristic for a given individual.
+Personality – the behavior pattern and even the thought and value pattern of an individual – is considered stable and characteristic for a given individual.
 But this assumption is not comprehensively correct.

-- Personality varies somewhat with age (especially during adolescence and in advanced aging).
+- Personality varies somewhat with age (especially during adolescence and in advanced age).

 - Personality varies quickly but only temporarily in consequence of biochemical effects (drugs, alcohol, certain foods or gases)

-- Personality may be changed by cultural influence, but only for as long as being immersed in or supported by that culture (as by being a member of the military or a monastery)
+- Personality may be changed or supported by cultural influence, but only for as long as being immersed in or supported by that culture (as by being a member of the military, of a monastery, of a “congregation”, or of an ideological party)

 - Personality can change instantly under the influence of situations – in reaction to irritation, success, or catastrophes